BestReviews is reader-supported and may earn an affiliate commission. Details

 Can take a while to fully charge the device.

 Several different light modes.
 Rechargeable battery powered by USB cable or solar panel.
-Resists water and shock for long-term durability.
+Resists water and shock damage for long-term durability.

 Light can be too unfocused for some preferences.